Restore a suspended user

-You can’t restore an account that was suspended for abuse or for breaching the Google Terms of Service.
+You can’t restore an account that was suspended for abuse or for breaching the G Suite or Cloud Identity Terms of Service.
 The reason why a user was suspended appears at the top of their account page.
 See the following recovery options.

 |Error message||Recovery options|

 |Suspended by admin||The user was manually suspended by you or another administrator.
 You can restore the user by clicking the Reactivate link.|

 The user signed up for an additional Google service (such as Google Wallet) and entered a birthday that didn't meet the minimum age requirements.
 In compliance with the Children's Online Privacy Protection Act (COPPA), Google will delete the user after 30 days.
 If the user entered their birthday incorrectly, they have 30 days to sign in at accounts.google.com and submit proof of age.
 Google administrators can correct the user’s age directly through the Google Admin console.